SyrexMinus/model_comparison_service/README.md

 2) docker-compose build
 3) docker-compose up -d
 Service will be started on port 8080.
-See https://127.0.0.1:8080/
+See https://127.0.0.1:8080/ You can edit global veriables (domain, scheme) in docker-compose.yml file

 ## Web interface
 ### Authorization